sweagleExpert/integrations/azure-devops/Sweagle_Extension/README.md

     script: echo $(response)
 `

+- you can display the result of validation rules in Azure DevOps test dashboard using a publish test result task like the one below:

+`- task: PublishTestResults@2
+  inputs:
+    testResultsFormat: 'JUnit'
+    testResultsFiles: '**/testResult*.xml'
+    mergeTestResults: false
+    testRunTitle: 'SWEAGLE VALIDATION'
+    buildPlatform: 'SWEAGLE'`

 Refer to https://docs.microsoft.com/en-us/azure/devops/pipelines/process/variables?view=azure-devops&tabs=yaml%2Cbatch if you want to use it in multi-jobs pipeline.

 ## Define as Decorator